-Sometimes a person who uses a wheelchair has difficulty moving it independently.
-If this is the case, a Great Dane can learn to move the wheelchair by either pushing or pulling it.
+Sometimes a person who uses a wheelchair has difficulty moving independently.
+If this is the case, a Great Dane can learn to move the wheelchair by pushing or pulling it.
 Other animals and breeds of service dogs may be willing to perform this service work but unable to carry it out because they lack the physical strength required.
-Thanks to its vast size, a lack of strength is not a problem for the Great Dane.
+Thanks to its vast size, a lack of power is not a problem for the Great Dane.

 Another way that the large body of the Great Dane can come in handy as a service dog is that its size and weight can help it push open doors for someone who uses a wheelchair or has mobility limitations.
 It is not only the weight of the Great Dane that is beneficial, but also its height.

-One of the most common tasks that a service dog may have to do is retrieving objects off high shelves.
+One of the most common tasks a service dog may have is retrieving objects off high shelves.
 Because of its height when standing on its hind legs, which can rival or exceed that of a human, a Great Dane can perform this valuable service more effectively than a smaller dog might be able to.